-Proposed funding for the ESG program include activities targeting improvements in the areas of Rapid Re- housing and homeless prevention.
-Other funding during the Federal Fiscal Year 2017 - County Fiscal Year 2018 Annual Action plan year include providing supportive services for persons in transitional housing to develop job skills, financial planning and other skills that promote self-sufficiency.
+Proposed funding for the ESG program includes activities targeting improvements in the areas of Rapid Re-housing and homeless prevention.
+Other funding during the Federal Fiscal Year 2019 - County Fiscal Year 2020 Annual Action plan year include providing supportive services for persons in transitional housing to develop job skills, financial planning and other skills that promote self-sufficiency.